Di-decay signature of new physics particles at intensity frontier experiments: Di-decays

-\textbf{Decays are not enough to identify FIPs.} In the models commonly considered to be searched for at the IF experiments -- so-called ``portals'' -- unstable FIPs linearly couple to SM operators~\cite{Alekhin:2015byh,Beacham:2019nyx}.
-Examples of portal FIPs are heavy neutral leptons (HNLs), axion-like particles (ALPs), Higgs-like scalars, dark photons (DPs), and others.
-They are typically the simplest extensions of the SM, adding one particle.
+The models most commonly targeted at IF experiments are the so-called ``portal'' scenarios, in which unstable FIPs couple linearly to SM operators~\cite{Alekhin:2015byh,Beacham:2019nyx}.
+Examples include heavy neutral leptons (HNLs), axion-like particles (ALPs), Higgs-like scalars, dark photons (DPs), and related states.
+These constructions are typically minimal extensions of the SM, introducing only a single new particle.

-However, the portal particles have the same decay phenomenology as the FIPs in more complex, yet motivated and compact SM extensions, and thus may be indistinguishable at the IF experiments.
-This is because these models may feature operators that do not contribute to decays but to the production of FIPs.
-As the production vertex information is lost in IF experiments, in case of discovery, one cannot differentiate between these models using the mono-decay signature.
-On the other hand, these operators qualitatively change the FIP nature and its possible involvement in problems beyond the SM, which necessitates the differentiation.
+However, mono-decays -- i.e., observing a single displaced decay vertex -- generally probe only the decay properties of the FIP.
+They provide access to quantities such as invariant mass, decay modes, and lifetime, but not directly to the production dynamics.
+This limitation becomes critical because more elaborate, yet equally motivated, extensions of the SM can reproduce exactly the same decay phenomenology.

+In particular, additional operators may modify the production of FIPs without affecting their decay channels.
+Since at IF experiments the production vertex is typically inaccessible -- it occurs inside thick targets or in high-background environments -- the production information is effectively lost.
+As a consequence, even in the case of discovery, mono-decays alone may not allow one to distinguish between qualitatively different theoretical scenarios.

+This degeneracy is phenomenologically important: operators that affect production while leaving decays unchanged may fundamentally alter the nature of the FIP and its possible role in addressing problems beyond the SM.